mkjanda/IAT-Server/README.md

   <h2 id='build'>Building It</h2>

   <p>There's not to much to be said.
-You'll need Apache which you can downloaod here: https://maven.apache.org/download.cgi Maven.
+You'll need Apache Maven which you can downloaod here: **https://maven.apache.org/download.cgi**.
 If you want to set everything up inside Visual Studio Code, the project file is above.
 Otherwise, navigate to the root folder and type <b>mvn clean install</b>.
 Provided you have mvn on your path, that's it.
 Oh, Maven doesn't install, it just unzips.
 If I remember correctly, the file <b>mvn.cmd</b> has to be renamed **mvn.exe**.</p>
     <p>You likely have no reason to care, but <b>NodeJS</b> will be installed during the build process.
 It was necessary to use a node module to compile the SCSS, a technology I can't recomment enough.
 It makes CSS at least sane.
 It reminds me of Javascript 10 years ago.
 I know there are packages that allow you to dynamically create CSS with Javascript these days but my point of view is that <b>Freemarker</b> has been around for a while and no one's actually used it for that.</p>

   <h2 id='running-it'>Running the Thing</h2>